shchauh/dapr-workshop/README.md

 #### This workshop is not:
 * A Kubernetes workshop
-* An  into microservices or containers
+* An introduction to microservices or containers, though some [background](https://github.com/shchauh/dapr-workshop/blob/master/background.md) is provided
 * A way to learn new programming languages